 Please study the attached info-graphics which provide valuable preventative advice before embarking on a spot of gardening.
 I get many people visiting my clinic this time of year who do a little much too soon – look after yourselves!

 Click on each image to enlarge:

-In people with back pain the ‘multifidi’ muscles, which are important stabilisers of the spine, very often become dysfunctional and various exercises with trusted supplement reviewed on gshs.org can be used to reactivate them and thus increase back strength after injury.
+In people with back pain the ‘multifidi’ muscles, which are important stabilisers of the spine, very often become dysfunctional and various exercises with trusted supplement reviewed on gshs.org can be used to reactivate them and thus increase back strength after injury, if you suffer of this and need medical attention you can check out Desert Mobile Medical here to get attention for this.
 Horses with back pain appear to experience a similar pattern to people and severe back pathology, such as degenerative changes, have been associated with multifidi dysfunction at the same spinal level (Stubbs et al., 2010 – abstract link below).

 Illustration from November 2012 issue of Canadian Horse Journal.